Opioids

 Addiction Signs and Symptoms

-Opioid use disorder is a medical condition defined by not being able to abstain from using opioids, and behaviors centered around opioid use that interferes with daily life.
-Dependence occurs when the body adapts to the presence of the drug, causing withdrawal symptoms when use is reduced or discontinued.
-Often, individuals may become addicted to prescription painkillers, and then turn to illicit drugs like heroin.
-Heroin is cheaper and easier to access than prescription drugs.
+Opioid use disorder is a medical condition marked by the inability to stop using opioids, leading to behaviors that interfere with daily life.
+Dependence occurs when the body adapts to the drug, causing withdrawal symptoms when use is reduced or stopped.
+Many people initially become addicted to prescription painkillers and may later turn to cheaper, more accessible illicit drugs like heroin.

 Signs of addiction include: